The shifted proper orthogonal decomposition: A mode decomposition for multiple transport phenomena: One-dimensional model problems

 \subsection{Uniqueness and robustness of the method}

 For the case $N_s=1$ and $c_1=0$ in \eqref{eqn:multi_struc}, the sPOD reduces to the classical POD and hence for this special case an optimal approximation is given due to the optimality of the SVD.
 A simple counterexample shows that such a global optimality cannot be guaranteed for the sPOD in general.
 Consider again the pressure pulse example from section \ref{sec:multipleTransports} and add a third velocity $c_3=0$ to the sPOD algorithm.
 Since the solution can be described perfectly by the two moving modes, the zero velocity frame is redundant.
-However, we can describe the analytic solution also by adding a harmonic mode, that is to say a sine wave, to the zero velocity frame and compensate for this by adding appropriate components to the two co-moving frames.
-Accordingly, the analytic solution allows different, but equivalent low-dimensional representations
+However, we can describe the analytic solution also by adding a harmonic mode to the zero velocity frame and compensate for this by adding appropriate components to the two co-moving frames, cf.\ \eqref{waveRI} and \eqref{solString}.
+Accordingly, the analytic solution allows different, but equivalent low-dimensional representations.
+Adding a mode in the zero frame and subtracting from the Riemann invariants does not change the composed solution, e.\,g.,

 This shows that the separation is not unique and all of these solutions are fix points of the sPOD iteration.
 Indeed, the numerical experiments show that the sPOD algorithm does not remove the component of the zero velocity frame but instead converges to a solution which is represented as a sum of the three provided frames.
 The accuracy is still comparable to the sPOD just using the two co-moving subspaces.
 This means that the sPOD is not optimal in the sense that a minimum total number of modes is not guaranteed.
 Note that a decomposition based on three modes is still much better than the classical POD in this example.
 One could think of strategies to enforce removing redundant information, for instance by augmenting the least squares approach in step 4 of the sPOD algorithm with an $\ell_1$-norm regularization (see e.\,g{.} \cite{BoyV09}).
 However, this exceeds the scope of this paper.